Reduce Rice Calories: How To Cook Rice With Coconut Oil

 Wild Rice (Cooked): Approximately 165-175 calories per cup.

 The science behind this lies in the nature of the starch in rice.
 Rice consists of two types of starch: digestible starch and resistant starch.
 Digestible starches are rapidly converted into glucose, which can be stored as fat if not utilized.
 On the other hand, resistant starches take more time for the body to digest and process.
-Humans lack the necessary enzymes to effectively digest resistant starch, resulting in its slower breakdown and limited conversion into sugar.
+Humans lack the necessary enzymes to digest resistant starch effectively, resulting in its slower breakdown and limited conversion into sugar.
 As a result, resistant starch is not readily absorbed into the bloodstream like digestible starch, which can lead to a slower and more gradual release of glucose into the bloodstream.

 1 cup of white rice